AbuBakkarSiddiqueAnir/v2-anir.me/src/static-content/home/hero.md

 subtitle: I build things for the web.

-description: I’m a software engineer specializing in building (and occasionally designing) exceptional digital experiences.
-Currently, I’m focused on building accessible, human-centered products at my home.
+description: I’m a software engineer specializing in frontend technologies (and occasionally doing the apis) for exceptional digital experiences.
+I’m focused on building products that are widely accessible, human-centered.

 actionText: Connect On LinkedIn